prodCodder/traefik-deploy-master/readme.md

 # What is Traefik Deploy Master

 Traefik Deploy Master is a tool, coded in python, to deploy and run dockerized projects in a docker traefik environnement.
-Traefik is a tool, using docker and docker-compose, to run projects and serves them on severals domain names.
+Traefik is a tool, using docker and docker compose, to run projects and serves them on severals domain names.

 # How to configure it